SNAP Benefits in Montana: How to Apply and Qualify

 Expedited SNAP (7-Day Service)

-This service provides benefits within seven days for households with very low income and resources.
-Migrant farm-workers or those with high housing costs may also qualify.
+This service provides benefits within seven days for households with very low income and resources or high housing costs.
+Migrant farm-worker households may also qualify.

 Disaster SNAP (D-SNAP)